Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Expressivity of REN Model Class

+\paragraph{Deep, Residual, and Equilibrium Networks} as a special case with $A, C_1, C_2, B_1, B_2$ all zero, RENs include (static) equilibrium networks, which as discussed in Section \ref{sec:feedforward} and \cite{ghaoui2019implicit, winston2020monotone, revay2020lipschitz} include standard deep neural networks (multi-layer perceptrons), residual networks, and others.

-If we set $D_{11} = 0$, then the nonlinearity is not an equilibrium network but a single-hidden-layer neural network, and our model set $\Theta_C$ reduces to the model set proposed in \cite{revay2020convex}.
-Therefore, the REN model class also includes all other models that were proven to be in that model set in \cite{revay2020convex}, including: \begin{enumerate} \item all stable \RW{linear time-invariant} (LTI) systems satisfying the corresponding IQC. \item all prior sets of contracting RNNs including the ciRNN \cite{revay2020contracting}, s-RNN\cite{miller2018stable}. \end{enumerate} We note that the stability test for the ciRNN, contraction with respect to a diagonal metric, is the same as that proposed for echo state networks \cite{buehnerTighterBoundEcho2006,yildizRevisitingEchoState2012}, by randomly sampling RENs as in Section \ref{sec:echostate} we sample from a strictly larger set of echo state networks than previously known.
+\paragraph{Previously proposed stable RNNs} if we set $D_{11} = 0$, then the nonlinearity is not an equilibrium network but a single-hidden-layer neural network, and our model set $\Theta_C$ reduces to the model set proposed in \cite{revay2020convex}.
+Therefore, the REN model class also includes all other models that were proven to be in that model set in \cite[Theorem 5]{revay2020convex}, including prior sets of contracting RNNs including the ciRNN \cite{revay2020contracting} and s-RNN\cite{miller2018stable}.